fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (MySQL DB FriendFeed Clone).md

     "ix_user_username" UNIQUE, btree (username)
 ```

-As you can see, we have the `id` which has a `nextval` function, meaning it automatically increments by one with each record, the username and password with the right lengths and the two indexes; one for the `id` and the other for the `username`.
+We have the `id` which has a `nextval` function, meaning it automatically increments by one with each record, the username and password with the right lengths and the two indexes; one for the `id` and the other for the `username`.

-Evertyhing looks good, so we're ready to start working on the user registration component of our Quart application.
+Everything looks good, so we're ready to start working on the user registration component of our Quart application.

 ## User Registration - Initial Setup (step-1) <!-- 5.3 -->